-The MP9841 employs advanced asynchronous mode (AAM) functionality to optimize efficiency during light-load or no-load conditions.
-AAM can be enabled by connecting SYNC to a low level (<2V) before start-up; AAM can be disabled by connecting SYNC to a high level before start-up.
+The MP9842 employs advanced asynchronous mode (AAM) functionality to optimize efficiency during light-load or no-load conditions.
+Enable AAM by connecting SYNC to a low level (<2V) before start-up; disable AAM by connecting SYNC to a high level before start-up.
 SYNC can be used to synchronize switching again after start-up.

-If continuous conduction mode (CCM) is enabled, the device is forced to work with a fixed frequency regardless of the output load current.
+If continuous conduction mode (CCM) is enabled, the MP9842 is forced to work with a fixed frequency regardless of the output load current.
 The advantage of CCM is the controllable frequency and smaller output ripple, but it also has low efficiency at light load (see Figure 2).

-If AAM is enabled, the MP9841 first enters non-synchronous operation for as long as the inductor current is approaching zero at light load.
-If the load is further decreased or is at no load, V{COMP} drops below the AAM voltage (V{AAM}), making the MP9841 enter power-save mode (PSM).
-This puts the chip into sleep mode, which consumes very low quiescent current to further improve light-load efficiency.
+If AAM is enabled, the MP9842 first enters non-synchronous operation for as long as the inductor current is approaching zero at light load.
+If the load is further decreased or is at no load, V{COMP} drops below the AAM voltage (V{AAM}).
+The MP9842 enters power-save mode (PSM), putting the chip into sleep mode, which consumes very low quiescent current to further improve light-load efficiency.